crabmusket/eightyeight.github.io/_drafts/docker-and-coreos-an-overview.md

  * Linux containers: like process isolation on steroids
  * Docker: a tool for creating and managing linux containers
  * CoreOS: a minimal Linux distribution designed to run containerised applications
- * Fleet, Etcd, and Confd: utilities that ship with CoreOS
+ * Fleetd and Etcd: utilities that ship with CoreOS

 Hopefully this will put you in a good position to read more detailed posts about all of these topics with some high-level understanding of the whole system and the various pieces involved.
 Throughout this post, I'll link to the best other pieces of writing I've discovered on various subjects - the ones that really helped me, and the ones I had trouble with until I had some basic understanding of other parts of the system.

 ## Anatomy of a cluster

-Here's a diagram of a simple two-machine cluster using CoreOS and Docker.
+Here's a diagram of a simple two-machine 'cluster' using CoreOS and Docker.
 Don't worry if it doesn't make any sense right now - by the end of this post, it should!

 ![Two-machine cluster](https://cloud.githubusercontent.com/assets/904269/7782873/983250ba-016f-11e5-88c5-299dcd82b306.jpg)